 Select 10.8 um Surface/Cloud-top Temp -> Temperature.

 Under Displays click on the Advanced tab.
 Click on the green arrow icon next to Image Size to load the full image.
-Change the Magnification to 1 X 1 with the sliders, and click Create Display.

-Auto-set Projection is off from a previous exercise.
-To change to the FY2E image’s native projection, in the Main Display, select Projections -> From Displays -> Image (GMSX) Projection from: Image Display.
+Click Create Display.

-Zoom the Main Display over the HRPT image and place the HRPT image over the FY2E image.
+Center the Main Display over the HRPT image and place the HRPT image over the FY2E image.
+Compare the two displays.

 Turn off the FY2E full disk image by unchecking the FY2E IR Satellite Data box in the Legend.